Bonemind/syringe/README.md

 q = Q.new # t.i_num will be 1
 q2 = Q.new # t.i_num will be 2
 ```

-If you want to have an array within the constructor.
+If you want to inject an array of descendants you can specify
+`Array(T)` as the argument type

 ```
 module Animal
   abstract def say(sentence : string)